nukopy/Essence_of_ML/README.md

 # Essence_of_ML

-implementation of Essence of ML(2018, SB creative)
+Implementation of Essence of ML(2018, SB creative)

+## Contents

+* Basis of numerical calculation
+* Basic machine learning algorithms from scratch